VPAC/superlinux/supercomputingwithlinux.md

 `tar tf tarbomb.tar | xargs rm -rf`

-This xargs command takes the output of the tar table of contents and uses that as an input for the rm -rf command.
+This `xargs` command takes the output of *all* the results in the tar table of contents and uses that as an input for the `rm -rf` command.
 Usual caveats apply with using 'rm' - be very careful that you don't delete something that you actually want to keep!

 Another common compression algorithm that Linux users are likely to encounter with regularity is bzip2.
 It is particularly notable for the efficiency of the files it compresses, but at a cost of decompression speed.
 Like gzip, bzip2 is not an archiver; again you have to use tar for that.
 The commands however are remarkably similar.
 Drawing from the previous examples just provided you would have commands like the following;